 Just like we have not evolved to eat sugar, we have not evolved to eat processed baked goods or cereals made with refined flour from modern, hybridized wheat.
-And this seems to be a major issue in the Western diet.
+And this seems to be a major issue in the Standard American Diet or Western diet.

 Moreover, wheat grains have been hybridized a lot until the 1960s, and since the 1960s in particular, concentrations of minerals in wheat have decreased significantly, which coincided with the introduction of semi-dwarf cultivars that give high yields (see research article here).
 Which means that wheat is no longer nutritious, even in its whole grain form.
 So, when the food industry tells you to eat whole wheat bread, they forget to tell you that this would have been a good piece of advice back in…1955, but not in 2012!